aspiringsecurity/EthTransport/README.md

 i) https://github.com/aspiringsecurity/EthTransport/tree/main/incidentandalarmstorage/Ceramic-Lit-Integration

 ii) https://github.com/aspiringsecurity/EthTransport/tree/main/incidentandalarmstorage/Ceramic-js-composedb

-c.
-ENS: We are using ethercalc.blockchain domain purchased at UD for ENS.
-Please visit: https://github.com/aspiringsecurity/EthTransport/tree/main/alarmviewer/ENS-roadicm

 9. Chainlink: We are extending and adapting the Chainlink project "Link My Ride" to develop a decentralized first aid and ambulance platform by using Chainlink External Adapter to connect a Tesla Vehicle API to a Chainlink oracle for a peer-to-peer vehicle rental app.
 We wish to use it for Maruti Vehicle API and Hyundai Vehicle API too.
 Please visit: https://github.com/aspiringsecurity/EthTransport/tree/main/decentralized-ambulance